Trump cultivates GOP lawmakers in prep for potential 2.0 presidency

 Why We Wrote This

 In his first visit to Capitol Hill since the Jan.
-6 attack, former President Donald Trump highlighted closer ties he has built with Republicans and how he might leverage them.
+6 attack, former President Donald Trump highlighted the closer ties he has built with Republicans and how he might leverage them.

 “You don’t put the cart before the horse, but you do have to be prepared to lead,” said House Speaker Mike Johnson in response to a question from the Monitor on the eve of Mr. Trump’s visit.
 Mr. Johnson is bullish on Republicans retaining the House and winning both the Senate and White House, though polls show a less certain outlook.
 “When you have unified government like that, it comes with great responsibility, and I look forward to those days and fixing lots and lots of things.”